 - Toss the shallots, leeks, and garlic cloves with the remaining 1 Tbsp olive oil and season with salt and pepper

-- When the 10 minutes have passed, remove the potatoes from the air fryer.
-Add the shallots, leeks, and garlic cloves to the basket, then stir to distribute everything
+- When the 10 minutes have passed, remove the basket from the air fryer.
+Add the shallots, leeks, and garlic cloves to the basket along with the potatoes, then stir to distribute everything

-- Return basket to the air fryer and cook for another 15-20 minutes at 400°F, stirring every 5 minutes, or until potatoes and soft and vegetables are browned
+- Return basket to the air fryer and cook for another 15-20 minutes at 400°F, stirring every 5 minutes, or until potatoes are soft and vegetables are browned

 - Add your roasted vegetables to a blender, food processor, or into a bowl for use with an immersion blender